Family and Group Volunteering

 November 22, 2014

 Workshops meet from 10:00 AM to 12:00 noon in the Diehm Museum, across the street from the zoo.

 Join our grassroots conservation program!
 FrogWatch USA is a citizen science program that allows individuals and families to learn about the wetlands in their communities and help conserve amphibians by reporting the calls of local frogs and toads.
 Amphibian populations are indicators of ecosystem health, and they are in decline nationwide.
 By collecting meaningful data, we can help scientists better understand our hopping green friends.

 All are welcome to attend our FrogWatch USA training.
 Families, adults, teens, groups – anyone can help gather important information about amphibians in the Fort Wayne area and contribute to real conservation efforts!

 At a training class, you’ll learn how to identify frogs by their calls.
 You’ll then visit local wetlands on your own to collect data about the frogs and toads present.

-The training class will be held at the zoo’s Discovery Classroom on Saturday, March 2, 2013, from 11 AM – 3 PM.
+Training classes will be held at the zoo’s Discovery Classroom on two Saturdays: February 15 and March 1, 2014, from 11 AM – 3 PM.
 Bring a sack lunch or snack.
-There is no fee to attend.
-To register for the training or get more information, contact the Zoo Volunteer Office at 260-427-6828 or firstname.lastname@example.org.
+There is no fee to attend and you need only attend ONE of the classes.
+To register for the training or get more information, contact the Zoo Volunteer Office at 260-427-6828 or email@example.com.
 You’ll be a part of real effort to preserve the natural wonders in your own back yard.

 Wild Zoo Halloween